lafortua/Final_Project_CS-215/README.md

 - This file has all of the data that I collected and cleaned from the transcript website as well as IMDb.

 ## Cheers_Name_Index.csv
 - This file indicates each time one of the main characters is mentioned in one of the lines.
+(0 is no mention and 1 is mention)
 - Each row corresponds to the same line in the Cheers_Line.csv file.

 ## Cheers_Keywords.csv